Millwall F.C.–West Ham United F.C. rivalry: Two World Wars and joining the Football League: 1915–45

 West Ham attack the Millwall goal at Upton Park in the FA Cup, 15 February 1930.

 A number of friendlies and non-competitive derbies took place during the First and Second World Wars.
 In total, 33 matches were played between the teams in Wartime Leagues.
 They both fielded severely depleted sides of juniors, reserves and non-professionals, playing 14 games in the London Combination between 1915 and 1919.
 West Ham won nine, Millwall three and two were drawn.
 After the First World War, the Football League was reintroduced in England by The Football Association and West Ham joined the Second Division for the 1919–20 season.
 Millwall joined the inaugural Third Division in the 1920–21 season, in the Football League expansion of 44 clubs to 66.

-In 1926 a general strike was observed by workers around the Royal Docks, the majority of whom were West Ham supporters.
-An unsubstantiated story states that Millwall-supporting shipyard workers of the Isle of Dogs refused to lend their support, provoking outrage.
-At this time, Millwall had already moved away from the Isle of Dogs and had been playing in New Cross for 16 years.
+There is a tradition that antagonisms were deepened during the General Strike of 1926, or during a trade dispute a generation earlier; when a Millwall leaning workforce - typically said to be one of the dockyards - undermined working-class solidarity by becoming 'scab labour', either not going out on strike, or prematurely abandoning the strike.
+Some versions of the story cast the West Ham leaning workforces as the strike-breakers.
+This tradition has not been substantiated, there were no rival docks by 1926, the city's docks having been brought together under the management of the Port of London Authority in 1909.
+The dockyards on either side of the river held firm in the General Strike; with only seven out of two thousand workers at the Surrey Docks turning up for work on the strike's first day.

 Between 1919 and 1929 the clubs played each other 11 times in the London Professional Footballers' Association Charity Fund and the London Challenge Cup, with West Ham winning five games, Millwall winning three, and three drawn.
 On 15 February 1930, West Ham won the Fifth Round FA Cup game 4–1 at Upton Park; Vic Watson scored two goals, and Viv Gibbins and Tommy Yews one each.
 Harold Wadsworth replied for the Lions.
 The teams met for the first time in the Football League in the 1932–33 season, after West Ham were relegated from the First Division.
 On 17 September 1932, West Ham beat Millwall 3–0 at Upton Park in the Second Division, two goals being scored by Vic Watson and one by Jackie Morton.